 We at Bering Air are concerned with the coronavirus (COVID-19), which poses a worldwide health emergency.
 The health and safety of our employees, customers and the communities we serve is our number one priority.
 As the situation continues to evolve, we’re closely following the most up-to-date guidelines from the Centers for Disease Control and Prevention (CDC).
 We are listening to our communities, the state of Alaska and the federal government on travel policies and procedures.

 State travel restrictions are in place.
-Travel to communities off the road system and marine highways within Alaska is still restricted to Essential travel.
 Please review the latest Health Mandates from the State of Alaska

 Travel authorizations may be required at check-in.
 Many of the communities that Bering Air serves have enacted their own travel restrictions and may require authorization to enter.
 Please check with local leadership at your destination before making reservations.